Reports with errors on the puppet master side are not shown as failed

 A simple implementation could be to alter the Foreman report processor to add its own Foreman-internal flag into the report if it detects 'error' log lines in the report.
 The Foreman UI could then pick up on this flag and display it.
 (Though I'm not sure what the precedent is for altering a report to add custom data)

-#8 Updated by Dominic Cleal over 6 years ago
+#8 Updated by Dominic Cleal almost 9 years ago

 - Project changed from Foreman to Installer

 - Category changed from Reporting to Foreman modules